 Your website doesn’t have tons of traffic, just a few hundreds per day (if lucky).
 You know that you need “a lot” of visitors to get accurate results from your A/B Testing solution, so, unfortunately, A/B Testing simply makes no sense in a site like yours.

 The Truth.
-Sure, running a lot of tests with a lot of variations each at the same time on a site with low traffic isn’t a very good idea.
+Sure, running a lot of tests with a lot of variants each at the same time on a site with low traffic isn’t a very good idea.
 But if you’re running only one experiment at a time, you don’t need a ton of visitors for getting insightful results.
-For one single experiment with two variations, I recommend waiting until it reaches 1,500 to 2,000 page views and, after that, checking whether the results are statistically significant.
+For one single experiment with two variants, I recommend waiting until it reaches 1,500 to 2,000 page views and, after that, checking whether the results are statistically significant.
 If you have 100 visitors per day and you’re testing a page that gets a lot of traffic (typically, the landing page), you could get useful results in less than a month.

 Myth #9.
 The Results are Immediate